cipherowl-ai/AddrMint/README.md

 - `--batch-size`: Number of addresses to batch before reporting progress (default: 1000)
 - `--output-buffer`: Size of the output buffer for better throughput (default: 10000)
 - `--output`: File path to save generated addresses (default: stdout)
-- `--generate-hash`: Prefix each address with a SHA-256 hash (first 6 characters) and comma (default: false)
+- `--generate-hash`: Prefix each address with a base62-encoded xxHash64 hash (8 characters) and comma (default: false)

 ### Examples